The Record (Perth)

 The W. A. Catholic Record, later The W. A. Record, later simply The Record, was a newspaper published in Perth, Western Australia from September 1874, and was the official organ of the Archdiocese of Perth.
 The magazine is now published bi-monthly in both paper and electronic formats.

 History

 The fourth issue of the newspaper appeared early in 1874.

-A bi-monthly "eRecord" electronic magazine is now available free on-line, and a hard copy and PDF version began publication in March 2016.
+A bi-monthly "eRecord" electronic magazine became free on-line in 2016, and a hard copy and PDF version began publication at the same time.

-Archive
+Online archive

-Vol.XV No.412 of Thursday 19 July 1888 to New Series No.2061 of Saturday 28 January 1922 have been digitized from photographic copies by the National Library of Australia and may be accessed using Trove.
+Vol.XV No.412 of Thursday 19 July 1888 to New Series No.2061 of Saturday 28 January 1922 were digitized from photographic copies by the National Library of Australia and can be accessed using Trove.